 NORTH CENTRAL SECTION REPRESENTATIVE, 5/7/2024 – 5/18/2026 *

-Tobias S. Köhler, MD, MPH is Professor of Urology, specializes in the treatment of erectile and sexual dysfunction, and BPH (enlarged prostate) in the Department of Urology at the Mayo Clinic in Rochester, MN.
+Dr. Tobias Köhler is a Professor of Urology and specializes in the treatment of sexual dysfunction, and BPH (enlarged prostate) in the Department of Urology at the Mayo Clinic in Rochester, MN.
 He is head of Mayo Men’s health and program director for the Mayo Andrology Fellowship.
-He received his undergraduate, medical degree, Masters of Public Health in Epidemiology and Urology Specialty Training all from the University of Minnesota in Minneapolis.
+He received his undergraduate, medical degree, Master of Public Health in Epidemiology and Urology Specialty Training all from the University of Minnesota in Minneapolis.
 This was followed by an andrology fellowship at Northwestern School of Medicine in Chicago.
 Dr. Köhler spent his first nine years of academic practice at Southern Illinois University School of Medicine in Springfield, Illinois rising to Full Professor before matriculating back to his home state of Minnesota.

 Dr. Köhler has published more than 300 peer reviewed scientific articles, book chapters and scientific abstracts and presented both locally and nationally on various subjects including erectile dysfunction, low testosterone, BPH, priapism, surgical education, and penile prostheses.